Sara-DaCanal/bookkeeper/site/community/contributing.md

 ### Testing

 All code should have appropriate unit testing coverage.
 New code should have new tests in the same contribution.
-Bug fixes should include a regression test to prevent the issue from reoccurring.
+CSVFile.Bug fixes should include a regression test to prevent the issue from reoccurring.

 ## Review